 Lauf's True Grit shuns the usual versatility of most gravel bikes for a pin-sharp focus on racing, with their unique leaf-sprung fork taking centre stage on a bike that's quite unlike most others out there.
 As a complete package for going very quickly on dirt roads, it's hard to beat.

 Their adaptability, versatility and ruggedness makes them the perfect commuter bike, an ideal light touring or audax bike, a great winter training bike, or simply one bike that can tackle any sort of terrain you care to take it along.
-If ever there was a case for the one perfect bike for the British non-racing cyclist, then an adventure bike is probably it.
+If ever there was a case for the one perfect bike for the British non-racing cyclist, then one of the best gravel bikes is probably it.

 The US gravel bike racing scene hasn’t been much emulated in the UK yet, but the style of bike has piqued the interest of British cyclists.
 The idea of the bigger tyres and relaxed geometry that promotes extra comfort when the going gets rough and bumpy is very attractive given the generally poor state of repair of UK roads.
 Let's be honest, in many places they're almost gravel anyway.